neuropsychology/neuropsychology.R/Course/Introduction.md

 Indeed, the personality dataset consists of 1327 participants (rows/observations) and 20 variables (columns/variables).

-**NOTE: use read.csv for non-european files and read.csv2 for some european files (french or german for example): the difference lies in the format, the former use a dot separation for decimals (`3.12`) and the latter use a comma (`3,12`)**
+**NOTE: use read.csv for non-European files and read.csv2 for some European files (French or German for example): the difference lies in the format, the former use a dot separation for decimals (`3.12`) and the latter use a comma (`3,12`)**

 **NOTE2: R is case-sensitive, meaning that it matters whether it is upper or lowercase.
 If you type rEad.csv or "persoNality.csv", it won't work.
 This is the cause of many errors when beginning**